 - (a) Roles and Responsibilities of the Board - Review and approve strategies, business plans, other initiatives including but not limited to outsourcing plan and material outsourcing engagement which would singularly or cumulatively, have a material impact on the Bank's risk profile, significant policies and monitor Senior Management's performance in implementing them; - Ensure that the Bank establishes comprehensive risk management policies, processes, infrastructure and resources, to manage the various types of risks; - Ensure the effectiveness of Risk Management Framework by taking into consideration the changes in business environment to control the Bank's risk taking activities.
-Also, to provide constructive challenge on the credibility and robustness of the framework: - Establish periodic review on quantity and quality of the Risk Management reporting; - Oversee and approve the recovery and resolution as well as business continuity plans' maximum tolerable downtime ("MTD"), recovery time objective ("RTO") of critical business function ("CBF") for the Bank to restore its financial strength, and maintain or preserve critical operations and critical services when it comes under stress; - Set up an effective internal audit department, staffed with qualified internal audit personnel to perform internal audit functions, covering the financial and management audit; - Establish a rigorous process for the appointment and removal of Directors; - Oversee the selection, performance, remuneration and succession plans of the CEO, control function heads and other members of Senior Management, such that the Board is satisfied with the collective competence of Senior Management to effectively lead the operations of the Bank; - Establish a written policy to address Directors' actual and potential conflict of interest; - Establish and ensure the effective functioning of various Board committees; - Promote Shariah compliance in accordance with expectations set out in BNM's Shariah Governance Policy Document and ensure its integration with the Bank's business and risk strategies; - Ensure the effective management of the Bank's capital and capital adequacy levels to ensure fulfillment of regulatory and internal requirements; - Ensure that the relevant stakeholders discharge their responsibilities for the development and effective implementation of the Bank's capital management policies and processes; - Approve credit transactions to connected parties based on Guidelines on Credit Transactions and Exposures with Connected Parties;
+Also, to provide constructive challenge on the credibility and robustness of the framework. - Establish periodic review on quantity and quality of the Risk Management reporting; - Oversee and approve the recovery and resolution as well as business continuity plans' maximum tolerable downtime ("MTD"), recovery time objective ("RTO") of critical business function ("CBF") for the Bank to restore its financial strength, and maintain or preserve critical operations and critical services when it comes under stress; - Set up an effective internal audit department, staffed with qualified internal audit personnel to perform internal audit functions, covering the financial and management audit; - Establish a rigorous process for the appointment and removal of Directors; - Oversee the selection, performance, remuneration and succession plans of the CEO, control function heads and other members of Senior Management, such that the Board is satisfied with the collective competence of Senior Management to effectively lead the operations of the Bank; - Establish a written policy to address Directors' actual and potential conflict of interest; - Establish and ensure the effective functioning of various Board committees; - Promote Shariah compliance in accordance with expectations set out in BNM's Shariah Governance Policy Document and ensure its integration with the Bank's business and risk strategies; - Ensure the effective management of the Bank's capital and capital adequacy levels to ensure fulfillment of regulatory and internal requirements;